-Disciples of Christ live between two cultures: this world and the next.
+Disciples of Christ live between two cultures.
 We dwell as “strangers and exiles on earth” (Heb.
-11:13) — called to live and love among our fellowman in this domain, yet implored to strive and struggle for our real abode in heaven (Jn.
+11:13) — called to live and love in this world, implored to strive and struggle for the next (Jn.
 17:14).

 The missionary’s residence between two cultures is even more pronounced.
-He lives as a foreigner not only among the wolves but among the sheep.
+He lives as a foreigner among the wolves and the sheep.
 Jesus commissioned this unique armada of evangelists into the world to make disciples.
 It is upon the ramparts of this noble calling that we have taken our place.

 In 2007 while in Mozambique, the news of our crocodile attack reached the States–including the ears of a lovely RN and midwifery student at Vanderbilt University.
 We wed the next year.

 We planted Trinity Baptist in the rural village of Mbhokota (Google Earth) where I preach and evangelize in the Tsonga language each week.
 We are spreading out to surrounding villages in hopes of establishing churches there as well.

 The greatest challenges we face in ministry are men leaving the village and the Prosperity Gospel.
 Several men who have graduated from our Bible Institute are now faithfully pastoring churches in the rural areas of Zimbabwe.
 Despite our failures, our Lord has graciously been fashioning us into his image.

 A general once said: “On land, I am a hero, but at sea I am a coward.”
 Likewise, in the US we are restless but in rural Africa we are invigorated.
 As the years go by, our love for Jesus and his word deepens as we seek to do all for the glory of his name.